DevDiner/sudoku-game/README.md

 ### UI Buttons

 -   **New Game:** Starts a new puzzle with the selected difficulty.
--   **Validate:** Checks all your entered numbers against the correct solution.
+-   **Validate:** Checks all entered numbers against the correct solution.
 Any incorrect numbers will be temporarily highlighted in red.
 -   **Reset:** Clears all of your input from the current puzzle and restarts the timer.
 -   **Pause/Resume:** Pauses the game timer and hides the board.
 -   **Get Hint:** Fills one randomly chosen empty cell with the correct answer.
 This button is disabled while a hint is being fetched and will not work unless an API key is configured (see above).